conradlempert/boolean-logic-game/README.md

 `name` | Unique name for the room, which becomes the name of the cached background sprite `background` | Path to the background image for the room `nr` | Progress level of this room (`room1.nr` is 1, `room2.nr` is 2.
 This means when you already made it to `room2`, you can go back to `room1`, but not vice versa.)
+`hasItemLock`(optional) | You can set this to true if the room has items that shouldn't be unlocked when you enter the room.
+You have to set `locked` in the constructor for these Items to make this work

 ### Attributes